narrative-environments/CourseCompendium/Heterarchy.md

 Dekker, E. and Kuchar, P. (2017).
 Heterarchy.
 In A. Marciano, & G. B. Ramello (Eds.), _Encyclopedia of Law and Economics_.
 New York, NY: Springer.

-McCulloch W. S. (1945) A Heterarchy of values determined by the topology of nervous nets.
-Bulletin of Mathematical Biophysics, 7(2):89–93
+McCulloch W. S. (1945) A Heterarchy of values determined by the topology of nervous nets. _Bulletin of Mathematical Biophysics_, 7(2):89–93

+Shackle, G. L. S. (1979) _Imagination and the nature of choice_.
+Edinburgh, UK: Edinburgh University Press.